adityaSR-uwc/fabric/illness.md

 2. Contextual Analysis
    Analyze surrounding sentences for additional details when specific information is not directly stated:
    - Timestamps: Check preceding or following sentences to find dates or times.
-   - Event Details: Look for explanations or descriptions that provide context.

 3. Structured Data Formation
    Organize the extracted information into a structured format: